Contemporary Music Theory

 No food or drink in the classroom.

 Turn off your cell phones and put them out of sight - mine and yours.
 Text messaging is prohibited in the classroom.
+Please see me if you have a special emergency situation requiring this type of communication.

 Attention will be given to the lesson at hand, or you will be excused from the classroom.
 (In other words, no working on other homework, personal business, sleeping, etc.)